Lonesome Bog Trail at Esker Lakes Provincial Park

 A single path runs from the trailhead to the boardwalk, alongside Sausage Lake to the Lonesome Bog’s edge.

-I don’t remember seeing trail markers along the way, but the path is well-trod and easy to follow.
+I don’t remember seeing trail markers along the way, but the path is well-worn and easy to follow.

 A boardwalk begins where the bog’s edge meets the forest, so there are only a few soggy steps to continue the trail!

-Read more about this fascinating environment in this Ontario Park’s blog.
+Read more about this fascinating environment in Ontario Park’s blog.

 Mixed forest and erratic boulders are the main features when returning along the trail.

-Except for interpretive signs, this lookout sign is the only marker I do remember seeing on the trail!
+This lookout sign is the only trail marker I remember seeing on the loop!

 Although there isn’t an official lookout spot over the lake, on the return, the trail gained enough elevation that I had views of Sausage Lake through the trees.